-In late 2010, casinos and other special interest groups began seeking exemption to the smoke-free law.
-Our staff and volunteers worked diligently to pass the historic smoke-free laws in 2008, and we continue to be vigilant of the rights of workers to breathe clean air.
+In 2011, casinos and other special interest groups began seeking exemptions to the smoke-free law.
+Our staff and volunteers worked diligently to pass the historic smoke-free law, and we continue to be vigilant of the rights of workers and patrons to breathe clean air.
 So far, no exemptions to the law have passed through the legislature, and we continue to monitor these efforts.

 Advocating for lung health at the State Capitol

 As part of our State Advocacy Day in the spring, an enthusiastic group of 50 people living with lung disease, medical professionals and volunteers visited the capital to advocate for bills that protect lung health.
 Advocates met with Senate President John Cullerton, Lt.
 Governor Sheila Simon and the Governor's staff to share support for lung-friendly legislation and share their stories of living with lung disease.